SauravSujitChakraborty/a_b_testing/README.md

 The model captures the relationship defined by:
 $$Y = x_0 \cdot x_1 + x_2$$

+The Alpha: This represents a scenario where $x_0$ is only valuable if $x_1$ is also present (e.g., a specific Order Book Imbalance only matters if Volatility is above a certain threshold).

+Advantage : By using the Random Forest Challenger, the code captures this "Multiplicative Alpha" that a standard Linear Regression (Legacy) would completely ignore or "average out" as noise.

  3. Signal Calibration (The Brier Score Advantage)
 In high-frequency trading (HFT), Alpha is not just about being "right"; it's about **Position Sizing**.
 This code calculates the Brier Score to ensure probability estimates are mathematically calibrated: